 The continued decriminalization of marijuana products and their growing use in medical settings has led many to believe that marijuana and THC drugs pose little risk of addiction.
 While marijuana may be less addictive and hazardous than illicit substances such as heroin or cocaine, it can still affect the neurotransmitters in the brain that are responsible for substance addictions forming.[7]

-Shatters effects on the brain
+Shatter's effects on the brain

 Shatter has a similar effect on the brain to THC edibles and marijuana, though it is far more intense.
-When the smoke from shatter is inhaled, THC molecules bind with cannabinoid receptors in the brain which leads to the desired high and other side effects.
+When the smoke from shatter is inhaled, THC molecules bind with cannabinoid receptors in the brain which leads to the psychoactive high and other side effects.

 How long does shatter stay in your system?